liveahero-wiki/liveahero-wiki.github.io/_events/2101wolfman.md

 ## About Rank 1/2 Characters

-The ”Wood Wolfman" character that can be obtained in this campaign comes as a rank 1 hero unit and a rank 1 sidekick unit.
+The {% chara_link Wood Wolfman|h1 %} character that can be obtained in this campaign comes as a rank 1 hero unit and a rank 1 sidekick unit.

 Rank 1/2 units can participate in battle and sale just like normal characters but there are several differents when it comes to upgrading them.

 ### Hero's Promotion

 Hero units with initial rank of 1 or 2 can only be promoted up to rank 4.
-Aside from regular rank up materials their promotions will also require a new item "Proof of Hero".
+Aside from regular rank up materials their promotions will also require a new item {% include item-icon.html id=53 %} "Proof of Hero".

 Additionally their 3rd skill will at first be locked and unusable in battle until they are promoted to rank 3.